MIT-LCP/mimic-code/concepts/fluid-balance/adjusted-urine-output/README.md

 **Instructions (Bigquery console):**
 1. Paste and run 'AllUrineOutputs.sql'
-2. Paste and run 'CreateICUSTAY_IDarray query'
+2. Paste and run 'CreateICUSTAY_IDarray.sql'
-3. Paste and run 'AllUrineOuputAdjusted query'
+3. Paste and run 'AllUrineOuputAdjusted.sql'

 ## Rational:
 This is urine-output adjustment corrected to 1 hour intervals, every hour on the hour.